StreetSupport/mhp/site/content/homelessness-strategy/_index.md

-    ### Are you a community or voluntary group looking for advice or connections?

-    You can find a lot of advice and guidance on the [Manchester Community Central](https://manchestercommunitycentral.org/support-groups) website, incuding on finding funding, developing a project or connecting with others.
-Information and support are also available through Macc’s dedicated telephone information service 0333 321 3021 (open from 10am to 4pm Monday to Friday); or by emailing [info@mcrcommunitycentral.org](mailto:info@mcrcommunitycentral.org)

-    For anything else, please email [info@mhp.org.uk](mailto:info@mhp.org.uk) (please note that we will respond to your email as soon as we can, but it may occasionally take a few weeks before we can get back to you).
-  heading: How to get involved
-actionPlans:
-  body: >-
+    # H﻿ow to help

     There are lots of ways to help the Manchester Homelessness Partnership, and our aim to end homelessness in Manchester in all its forms.

     ### Contents